Child and Dependent Care Credit in header of articles

 Expenses for the education of a child in kindergarten or higher

-However, the cost of before- or after-school programs might qualify if the program is essentially for the care of the child.
-Education costs below kindergarten level, including nursery school, qualify only if you can’t separate those costs from the cost of care.
+The cost of before- or after-school programs might qualify if the program is for the care of the child.
+Education costs below kindergarten qualify if you can’t separate those costs from the cost of care.
+This includes nursery school.

 Calculating the Credit

-The credit is equal to 25% to 35% of qualified expenses.
+The credit is equal to 20% - 35% of qualified expenses.
 The percentage you can deduct depends on your adjusted gross income (AGI).
 The maximum amount of qualified expenses allowed to calculate the credit is:

-Complete IRS Form 2441 and attach it to IRS Form 1040 to claim the credit.
+Complete Form 2441: Child and Dependent Care Expenses and attach it to your Form 1040 to claim the credit.

 On-site care for their employees' children